wirapratamaz/MoveUSD-TGMINIAPP/README.md

 2. Use the `/mybots` command
 3. Select your bot
 4. Go to "Bot Settings" → "Menu Button"
-5. Set the button to open your web app URL (e.g., `https://moveusd.netlify.app`)
+5. Set the button to open your web app URL (e.g., `https://moveusd.netlify.app`) //example url deploy

 ## Resources